geozi/nodejs-typescript-contact-manager/README.md

 - uses a logger to generate and save log messages, both for src and test files.
 - uses constants for storing HTTP codes to avoid the repetitive use of magic numbers across project files.
-- places all custom error classes under the same directory to take advantage of inheritance.
+- places all custom error classes under the same directory to take advantage of class inheritance.

   ![Custom error class inheritance](img/custom_error_classes.png)